JosueTeo220/GlobalSolutionsMicrosoft-FIAP2023/Readme.md

 ## Verificação de responsividade

-Caro avaliador, verificar a responsividade dimensione a jenela do navegador.
+Caro avaliador, verificar a responsividade dimensione a janela do navegador.

+Use um npm install para adicionar as dependências do projeto.